wabi69sabi/fly-away/README.md

 *** Needs fixing ****

 Currently sinatra's respond_to method does not seem to be working, so requests cannot be differentiated between HTML and JSON.
 This needs a solution!!!!

+A possible work around could be route seperation or requiring to add a .json flag to JSON calls.

+Classes also need to be outsourced and a db might be a good idea.